Adam4lexander/Spoke/README.md

-# 🔘 Spoke - _A reactive framework for simulated worlds_
+# 🔘 Spoke - _A reactive framework for Unity_

-**Spoke** is a tiny reactivity engine for **C#** and **Unity**. <br>
-It’s tree-shaped and declarative, with imperative-ordered execution, and built to tame the chaos when many systems interact in dynamic, emergent ways.

-- Start and stop behaviours at the right time, keeping them in sync with runtime state.
-- Manage deeply nested logic while keeping it cohesive and clear.

-Inspired by React, Spoke adds strict guarantees on execution order, making it suitable for game logic.
-It makes indirect, entangled logic feel imperative, with **automatic lifecycle management** and **self-cleaning reactivity.**

-No flag-checking.
-No brittle events.
-No manual cleanup.<br>
-Just _stateful blocks of logic_, expressed as a tree, that mount and unmount on their own.
+**Spoke** is a reactive framework for Unity that makes it simple to write event-driven code, and sidestep the chaos that comes with it.

+The core idea is that games are full of long-lived behaviours managed by symmetric Setup/Teardown functions:

+- `OnEnable`/`OnDisable`
+- `Awake`/`OnDestroy`
+- `OnEnemyDetected`/`OnEnemyLost`
+- `OnLaserStart`/`OnLaserEnd`

+Even `OnValueChanged` handlers fit the pattern: teardown for the old value, setup for the new.

+Sometimes they're managed by events, sometimes by polling and diff-checking in `Update()`.
+Often with bugs from manual lifecycle management.
+For example, an enemy is destroyed while shooting its laser beam, and the laser asset is left behind because nothing cleaned it up.

+In Spoke, these long-lived behaviours are modelled as localised blocks in a tree, where setup, reaction and cleanup are co-located in one function body.
+Lifecycle bugs are easy to avoid, the code becomes simpler to reason about and extend, and event-driven behaviour ends up feeling as straightforward as imperative code.

-- ✨ **Control complexity** — write clear, reactive gameplay logic
+- ✨ **Control complexity** — entangled, event-driven logic stays local and readable
-- 🧪 **Use anywhere** — adopt in one script, one system, or your whole project
+- 🧪 **Use anywhere** — adopt it in one script, one system, or a whole project
+- 🪶 **Lightweight** — ~2,800 lines, zero dependencies, unit-tested, MIT

 ---

 ## ⚡ Example

-_Spawn a HUD over the nearest enemy_
+_Show a HUD over the nearest enemy._

 ### 🟧 Vanilla Unity: